 Here Explorason and I did a naughty thing and had a race.
 You can’t go too fast on a Segway or it will try to slow itself down.
 Unfortunately, Explorason learned the hard way about speeding, and he hit the ground, but like a trouper, he hopped back on for the other half of the two-hour long tour.
 A skinned elbow, amongst other scrapes, was a good story to tell at the end.

 We quite enjoyed the information about the Ottoman and the 400 years of rule in Greece.
 Even a Segway ride can be a lesson!

-Next stop is Parliament House: the Old Royal Palace, and the Presidential Mansion: official residence of the President of the Hellenic Republic.
+Next stop is the Parliament House: the Old Royal Palace, and the Presidential Mansion: official residence of the President of the Hellenic Republic.
 And the guard in his traditional uniform.